Startup Stories from Engineering Design students and graduates

-EngX is an Engineering Design (EngDes) spin-out founded by 4 Engineering Design alumni and together they are developing the factory of the future.
+EngX is an Engineering Design (EngDes) spin-out founded by four Engineering Design alumni to develop the factory of the future.
 EngX has designed the first process to integrate additive manufacturing, assembly and electrical wiring into a standalone automated machine.
 Their process will reduce the costs and set up time of low volume production, opening up a new world of custom products.

-The team has been working hard for the last two years, winning grant awards from both JISC and the University of Bristol.
-They have also been recognised by the Royal Academy of Engineering (RAEng) through a prestigious Enterprise Fellowship Award, providing both funding and support to bridge the gap from academic research to commercial enterprise.
+The team won grant awards from both JISC and the University of Bristol and were recognised by the Royal Academy of Engineering (RAEng) through a prestigious Enterprise Fellowship Award, providing both funding and support to bridge the gap from academic research to commercial enterprise.

 EngX has had international exposure through their development work in China and early investment from SOSV, a US-based venture capital fund.
-The Founders spent 6 months in Shenzhen developing their technology after being accepted into Hax, the world’s top hardware accelerator.
-Working with Hax gave the team fantastic opportunities to present their technology around the world: Hong Kong, New York, Boston, San Francisco and Lisbon.
+The Founders spent six months in Shenzhen developing their technology after being accepted into Hax, the world’s top hardware accelerator.
+Working with Hax offered fantastic opportunities to present the technology around the world: Hong Kong, New York, Boston, San Francisco and Lisbon.